 The M.O.R.G.A.N.
 Project has identified caregiver support as a high priority.
 As a result, we have created “Parenting a Child with Special Needs”, a basic informational pamphlet for parents who have just learned that they will be lifetime caregivers for their child with special health care needs.
 This pamphlet is given to parents at no cost, and offers guidance to plan and coordinate care for their child.
 It offers our Top 10 tips as to where to start on their new journey, along with some of the most important resources they will need as they begin.
 Please email us and we will send it to you!

-Opened in 2012, The M.O.R.G.A.N.
+Originally opened in 2011, The M.O.R.G.A.N.
 Project has established a facility named Morgan’s Place, located in Melbourne, Florida.
 This unique center is now home to all of our Quality-of-life support programs, as well as offering information on other community disability resources and services.
 Additionally, we offer caregiver and advocacy training, seminars on the various issues related to caring for children with special needs, navigating the medical and emotional hurdles, finding financial assistance, caregiver support, legislative issues, etc.

-Our Soft Play Vestibular Gym offers accessible movement and exercise activities.
-Children with special needs have different abilities than typically developing children, but still need to have a safe place for socialization, exercise and educational opportunities, so this room allows children to be as creative and boundless as possible, utilizing an overhead swing system, soft-play furniture and toys, as well as music and lights to experience their senses in a tactile friendly environment.
-This room is completely padded and barrier free.
+Our Soft Play Vestibular and Proprioceptive Gym offers accessible movement and exercise activities.
+Children with special needs have different abilities than typically developing children, but still need to have a safe place for socialization, exercise and educational opportunities, so this space allows children to be as creative and boundless as possible, utilizing an overhead swing system, soft-play furniture and toys, as well as music and lights to experience their senses in a tactile friendly environment.
+Accessible for those in wheelchairs, too!

 Please consider helping us!